-HALFMOON, NY—Congressman Paul D. Tonko was joined by local stakeholders today to announce his newly introduced, New York-New Jersey Watershed Protection Act, legislation to protect and restore hundreds of miles of waterways that flow through the Hudson Valley, across New Jersey, and into New York-New Jersey Harbor, strengthening resilience against storm surges and improving accessibility and economic opportunity for the millions of Americans.
+HALFMOON, NY—Congressman Paul D. Tonko was joined by local stakeholders today to announce his newly introduced, New York-New Jersey Watershed Protection Act, legislation to protect and restore hundreds of miles of waterways that flow through the Hudson Valley, across New Jersey, and into New York-New Jersey Harbor, improving accessibility and economic opportunity for millions of Americans.

 “Not only do our waterways offer cherished places for us to gather and connect with one another, they help protect communities from flood risks and provide significant environmental and economic value for our region,” Congressman Tonko said.
 “As America’s most crowded watershed, the New York-New Jersey Watershed serves a vital role for millions.
 Despite its central importance in maintaining local ecosystems and spurring growth, the watershed remains significantly underfunded.
 My New York-New Jersey Watershed Protection Act turns the tide for this waterway, implementing a coordinated restoration effort to bolster resistance against dangerous storm surges and generate substantial economic returns.
 I urge my colleagues to support this critical bill that will ensure our watershed can serve as a resource to our communities for many years to come.”

 The New York-New Jersey Watershed Protection Act:

 - Directs the Secretary of the Interior to build on and coordinate restoration activities at all levels of government.

 - Establishes a program to coordinate restoration and award grants to help fund restoration projects in local communities.